Personal Biography

 Irony, Agency and the Global Imaginary in Contemporary Nigerian and Kenyan Literature (London: Bloomsbury, forthcoming 2025).

 “Postcolonial Literature as World Literature”, co-authored with Madhu Krishnan, The Routledge Handbook of Literary Geographies, Routledge, ed.
-Neal Alexander and David Cooper.
-Forthcoming Dec 2022.
+Neal Alexander and David Cooper (2025), pp. 61-70.

-“World-Making and the Media: Foreign Correspondents and Other “Technologies” in the Work of Binyavanga Wainaina”, African Literature as World Literature, Bloomsbury Academic, ed.
-Madhu Krishnan and Alexander Fyfe.
-July 2021.
+“World-Making and the Media: Foreign Correspondents and Other “Technologies” in the Work of Binyavanga Wainaina”, African Literature as World Literature, Bloomsbury, ed.
+Madhu Krishnan and Alexander Fyfe (2021), pp. 213-232.